• Skip to main content

 Shell is a genuine 32-bit Windows application.

-Sign That Your PC Is Facing 16 Bit Sub System Illegal Instruction
+What are the Signs That Your PC Is Facing 16-Bit Sub System Illegal Instruction

 If you try to run or install an MS-DOS– or 16-bit Windows-based program on your Windows XP-based computer, you can get an error message that looks like this: